Mitsubishi! > Hanawa

 "The Osarizawa Copper Mine at Hanawa has been in continuous operation for 1300 years; and some of the 503 Americans forced to work there for Mitsubishi during the war claimed mining methods were as primitive in the 1940s as they were centuries earlier.
 The company's POW camp at Hanawa, in the mountains of northern Honshu, was designated as Sendai POW Camp #5.
 Americans destined for Hanawa were among 1035 prisoners crammed aboard the Noto Maru, built, owned and operated by Mitsubishi, which arrived in Japan from Manila in September 1944.
 [The company also used its merchant ship Haru (Haruna) Maru, which the POW nicknamed the "Horror Maru", to bring 1100 POW Japan for work in its Hosokura mine and elsewhere, a few weeks later.]

-Am working on the complete list of POWs available from NARA.
-Personal accounts are important and if you have something to add here please contact us.
+Personal accounts are important and if you have something to add here please contact us we are running out of time.
 Will use our Japanese language skills (limited) and Japan contacts to present a more research-oriented page that will look at the whys and not just what.
 Contributions and feedbacks are always most welcome.
 Thanks and hope you like this site.

 Note: The top image on the right, Mineland Osarizawa in Japanese language, has first 6 characters (minelando) in Katakana, last three characters (Osarizawa) in Kanji with their pronounciations in Hiragana at top.